Loch Ness#7 in Best Things To Do in Scottish Highlands

 The best way to get around Loch Ness is by car.
 The A82 highway runs right along the northern side of the loch, connecting visitors directly from Inverness to Fort Augustus.
 Visitors say there are multiple lookout areas and points of interest along the way, including Urquhart Castle, though some say the road can get crowded.
 To avoid crowds, some travelers suggested driving along the southern side of the lake via General Wade's Military Road.
 It doesn't snake along the loch for as long as the A82 does, but offers hilltop vantage points that you won't find on the flatter A82.
 If you aren't renting a car, you can get to Inverness via ScotRail and Citylink coach bus.
 You can also get to Fort Augustus, Invermoriston and Foyers via Stagecoach.
+Several of the top tours in Scotland offer organized daytrips to Loch Ness.
 For more information on Loch Ness, visit the tourism board's website.